Opioids & Pregnancy

 Is there treatment for opioid use disorder during pregnancy?

 Yes.
-Medicated Assisted Treatment (MAT) is the standard of care for pregnant women with opioid use disorders.
-MAT stabilizes the mother, prevents withdrawal and assists the mother with making connections to prenatal care.
-Abrupt withdrawal of the expectant mother from opioids is not recommended due to the high rates of preterm labor, fetal distress or miscarriage.
+Medicated Assisted Treatment (MAT) is the standard of care for pregnant people with opioid use disorders.
+MAT stabilizes the birthing person, prevents withdrawal and assists the birthing person with making connections to prenatal care.
+Abrupt withdrawal of the birthing person from opioids is not recommended due to the high rates of preterm labor, fetal distress or miscarriage.
 MAT with methadone or buprenorphine have been shown to be safe and effective in treating opioid dependence during pregnancy.
-MAT should be comprehensive and include prenatal care, psychosocial therapy and support services to assist the woman in maintaining her recovery.
-MAT may not eliminate the risk of NAS, however, it provides the best chance for a healthy mother and newborn as well as the best chance for the mother’s continued recovery.
-Once the baby is born, the mother will continue with MAT and work with her health care provider about future MAT.
+MAT should be comprehensive and include prenatal care, psychosocial therapy and support services to assist the birthing person in maintaining their recovery.
+MAT may not eliminate the risk of NAS, however, it provides the best chance for a healthy parent and newborn as well as the best chance for the birthing person's continued recovery.
+Once the baby is born, the parent will continue with MAT and work with their health care provider about future MAT.

 Another treatment that is used in conjunction with MAT is inpatient or outpatient drug use disorder treatment.
 This involves counseling, both individual and group as well as education and support in developing a drug free lifestyle.